 Regulation of Land-applied Biosolids

 The current regulations for land application of biosolids were established by the U.S. Environmental Protection Agency (E.P.A.) in 1993.
 In 1997, Pennsylvania revised its regulations for land application of biosolids by largely adopting the technical aspects of the Federal regulations and by adding several requirements specific to Pennsylvania.
 The underlying premise of both the Federal and the Pennsylvania regulations is that biosolids contain resources that should be reused in a manner that limits risks to human health and the environment.
 The regulations prohibit land application of low-quality biosolids, limit the quantity of intermediate-quality biosolids that may be land applied, and encourage land application of biosolids that are of sufficiently high quality that they will not adversely affect human health or the environment.
 Determination of biosolids quality is based on pathogen reduction, disease vector attraction reduction, and trace element concentrations.
-For more complete information on Pennsylvania's regulations for land application of biosolids, see the fact sheet entitled Land Application of Sewage Sludge in Pennsylvania: A Plain English Tour of the Regulations, available from your local extension office.
+For more complete information on Pennsylvania's regulations for land application of biosolids, see Land Application of Sewage Sludge in Pennsylvania: A Plain English Tour of the Regulations.

 The regulations contain several additional risk-management requirements designed to limit the potential for pollutants or pathogens to be transported from the application site to groundwater or surface water, or to animals or humans.
 Some of these measures include:

 - prohibiting application on steep slopes and where the water table is close to the soil surface

 - requiring the farm to have an implemented soil conservation plan